Levent9/VoxEditor_demo/index.md

 <!-- ## Abstract -->

-Zero-shot voice conversion (VC) trained by non-parallel data has gained a lot of attention in recent years.
+**Abstract**: Zero-shot voice conversion (VC) trained by non-parallel data has gained a lot of attention in recent years.
 Previous methods usually extract speaker embeddings from audios and use them for converting the voices into different voice styles.
 Since there is a strong relationship between human faces and voices, a promising approach would be to synthesize various voice characteristics from face representation.
 Therefore, we introduce a novel idea of generating different voice styles from different human face photos, which can facilitate new applications, e.g., personalized voice assistants.
 However, the audio-visual relationship is implicit.
 Moreover, the existing VCs are trained on laboratory-collected datasets without speaker photos, while the datasets with both photos and audios are in-the-wild datasets.
 Directly replacing the target audio with the target photo and training on the in-the-wild dataset leads to noisy results.
 To address these issues, we propose a novel many-to-many voice conversion network, namely Face-based Voice Conversion (FaceVC), with a 3-stage training strategy.
 Quantitative and qualitative experiments on the LRS3-Ted dataset show that the proposed FaceVC successfully performs voice conversion according to the target face photos.

 <img align="center" src="resources/arch.png" style="  display: block;